st0nedB/ctrl-solar/README.md

 Currently includes support for for Deye inverters and Noah2000 batteries via MQTT integrations, `main.py` shows how to implement a  zero-consumption control to keep your home’s grid draw at zero and avoid over-production.

 > [!IMPORTANT]
 > This project is work-in-progress.
-Expect errors, bugs, and support only on a best-effort basis.
+Expect errors and bugs.
+I'll try to support on a best-effort basis.

 ---